Immigration documents

 Keep in mind that estimated application processing times do not include the time needed to complete biometrics.
 IRCC will only start assessing your application after receiving your biometrics data.

-For Continuing Studies non-credit certificate and diploma program students, summer sessions may be considered regularly scheduled breaks in your program.
-You are not required to take courses or maintain full-time status during regularly scheduled breaks in order to maintain your work eligibility in Canada, provided that you are a full-time student during the winter sessions immediately before and fall sessions immediately after the break.
+For Continuing Studies non-credit certificate and diploma program students, summer terms may be considered regularly scheduled breaks in your program.
+You are not required to take courses or maintain full-time status during regularly scheduled breaks in order to maintain your work eligibility in Canada, provided that you are a full-time student during the winter terms immediately before and fall terms immediately after the break.

 Please see the Continuing Studies Working in Canada web page for more information about working off-campus during regular scheduled breaks, which can be found in the 'I want to work off-campus" section.